-Samantha Monteptit-Huynh helps women everywhere regain control over their bodies as our Resident Fitness Expert.
+Samantha Montpetit-Huynh helps women regain control of their bodies as our Resident Fitness Expert.
 Read more…

 We all know about the physical benefits of exercise, but how about the psychological benefits?